marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. image:: _static/rungame/game_not_started.png
     :alt:  300px

 If participants are logged in before the lecturer has started the game, participants see a waiting screen with the message displayed above.
-The lecturer can edit the text on the waiting screen in the :ref:`Coursedata:Course data`.
+The lecturer can edit the text on the waiting screen and the course password in the :ref:`Coursedata:Course data`.

 .. note:: If a game has already been started, participants directly see the game and can play it.
-If may therefore be useful to ask all participants to login and start the game after that has happened.
+It may therefore be useful to ask all participants to login and start the game after that has happened.
 If a game has ended (but no new one selected), new participants get the message on login that the current game is still running and they cannot participate.

 Login with QR-Code
 ------------------

 All experiments can be accessed by participants via a QR-Code.
-This QR-Code is provided automatically in the lecture Mode in the top bar.
+This QR-Code is provided automatically in the lecture mode in the top bar.
 Display the QR code by clicking on the symbol |pic_qr|.
 When clicking on the QR code symbol instructions on how to log in without using the QR code also appear on the screen.

 .. image:: _static/QRlogin.PNG
     :alt:  300px